BioSystemsUM/troppo/src/docs/source/tutorial_tinit.rst

 - `no_reverse_loops`: Whether to allow reverse loops.
 - `solver`: The solver to be used.

-The `tINIT` class is used to run the GIMME algorithm.
+The `tINIT` class is used to run the `tINIT` algorithm.
 This class contains the following arguments:

 - `S`: the stoichiometric matrix of the model.
 It can be accessed through the `model_wrapper.S`.
 - `lb`: the lower bounds of the reactions in the model.
 It can be accessed through the `model_wrapper.lb`.
 - `ub`: the upper bounds of the reactions in the model.
 It can be accessed through the `model_wrapper.ub`.
-- `properties`: a `tINITProperties` instance containing the properties for the GIMME algorithm.
+- `properties`: a `tINITProperties` instance containing the properties for the `tINIT` algorithm.

 In the end, the `run()` method of the `tINIT` class will return a list with indexes of the reactions to be kept in the final model.